-Key to growth in 2023: Accelerating the velocity and hit rate of new offerings through business prototyping: the practice of accurately testing and iterating proposed business models before bringing them to market, with the core purpose of collecting accurate behavioral data from actual users.
-Business prototyping has the power to transform challenger brands to leading companies, and position leading companies for outsized growth.
+One key to growth in today’s lanscape is developing new offerings more quickly and effectively through business prototyping: the practice of testing and iterating proposed business models before bringing them to market.
+By collecting accurate behavioral data from actual users, business prototyping can transform challenger brands into leading companies, and position leading companies for outsized growth.

-Every industry has been disrupted by better experiences, innovative uses of technology, and reimagined business models.
-Much of the disruption is driven by entrants with fresh perspectives and nimble operating models.
-At IA Collaborative, our clients are typically not the entrants, they are the incumbents; the industry leaders.
-These leading companies, however, have adopted a new-entrant mindset, regularly rethinking orthodoxies and disrupting themselves before someone else does.
-This approach finds our clients regularly observing new user behaviors, uncovering unique insights, designing differentiated products and prototyping proposed offerings.
+Every industry has been disrupted by better experiences, innovative technologies, and reimagined business models.
+Much of this disruption is driven by entrants with fresh perspectives and nimble operating models.
+At IA Collaborative, our clients are typically not the entrants, but the established industry leaders.
+These leading companies, though, are able to adopt a new-entrant mindset—rethinking orthodoxies and disrupting themselves before someone else does.
+They do this by observing new user behaviors and uncovering insights, then designing and prototyping differentiated new offerings.

-These leading companies have embraced the process of continuously asking and deciding upon the Four Decisions of Growth™: (1) Where to play, (2) How to win, (3) What to build, and (4) When to fund.
-The outcome of this approach is a portfolio of innovation options: A strategic collection of growth initiatives, or investments that collectively address the company’s innovation objectives.
+These companies continue to lead because they’ve embraced the process of continuously considering and making the Four Decisions of Growth™: (1) Where to play, (2) How to win, (3) What to build, and (4) When to fund.
+The outcome is a portfolio of strategically selected innovation options, chosen for their growth potential, or as investments in the company’s innovation objectives.

-Business prototyping involves creating highly-realistic, end-to-end experiences and business models that are, at the same time, completely agile and pliable.
-In effect, business prototypes make an envisioned experience as real as possible and position your design team to quickly capture deep insights around every element of the business.
+Business prototypes are highly-realistic, end-to-end experiences and business models, that are also completely agile and pliable.
+In practice, they make an envisioned experience as real as possible, and position your design team to quickly capture deep insights around every element of the business.

-This means entire prototypes are planned and executed before investing the capital required to bring a venture to market.
+This means entire prototypes are planned, executed and analyzed before investing to bring a venture to market.

 Business prototyping demonstrates, through a real application, how your theorized business will play out in the marketplace.
-This provides insights into how to optimize, refine or pivot your proposed offering, as well as what can be considered “data from the future” — a reliable view into the expected performance of your idea once launched.
+This helps direct how you optimize, refine or pivot your proposed offering, while providing “data from the future” — a reliable view into the expected performance of your idea once launched.